 Data Accessibility Statement

-The mathematics notebook used to generate supplement 1 is available on dryad under the accession number xxxx.
-The Heliconius Sequence data was previously deposited at the National Center for Biotechnology Information Sequence Read Archive under the BioProject accession number PRJNA670070.
+The Heliconius sequence data used in this paper is associated with Meier et al. 2021 and was previously deposited at the National Center for Biotechnology Information Sequence Read Archive under the BioProject accession number PRJNA670070.

-Benefit-Sharing Statement

-Benefits Generated: Benefits from this research accrue from the sharing of our simulation code as described above.

 Author Contributions